lenewsad/IntuneEDU/IntuneEDU/how-do-i-manage-settings.md

 6. Review your choices and then choose **Finish** to save your changes update them on devices in the selected group.

+## Can I ever have settings that don't work together?

+It is possible for incompatible settings to be applied to the same group.
+These inconsistences result in errors, when a user or device is being set up with different settings in multiple places.
+This happens as a result of the user or device being a member of multiple groups.

+For example, Esperanza is a member of the *6th Grade* group and is also a member of group called *Earth Science*.
+If you configure a homepage setting and assign to *6th Grade*, and you configure a different homepage setting and assign it to *Earth Science*, she now has two conflicting homepage settings assigned to her user.
+That results in inconsistent settings assignment leading to an error.
+You can find which devices and users have settings errors using the [settings errors report](what-are-reports).

 ## Find out more

 - [Find out more about the full policy management experience in  Intune](https://docs.microsoft.com/intune/deploy-use/manage-settings-and-features-on-your-devices-with-microsoft-intune-policies)